iisaka51/jp_prefecture/README.md

          == True )
 ```

+Trivia
+Kyoto, Osaka and Nara are the place where the emperor established their capitals.

 ## BONUS
 As of python 3.8 [funtools.singledispatchmethod](https://docs.python.org/3/library/functools.html#functools.singledispatchmethod) allows singledispatch on methods, class methods, and staticmethods.

-For older ppython version, you can use as follows.
+For older python version, you can use as follows.

 ```python
 from jp_prefecture.singledispatchmethod import singledispatchmethod